NidaSyeda/P1-Image-Classification/README.md

-# Image Classification App with MobileNetV2 and CIFAR-10
+# P1 Image Classification App with MobileNetV2 and CIFAR-10 (AICTE Internship 2024-25)

 A Streamlit web application for image classification using MobileNetV2 pre-trained on CIFAR-10 dataset.
 This application allows users to upload images and get real-time predictions for 10 different classes.